google/lovefield/docs/dd/05_query_engine.md

 ## Comparison with IndexedDB
   IndexedDB is a lower level API than what most web developers are looking for from a database solution.
-Pulsar team realized this the hard way, after working with IDB for almost two years for the purposes of the Google+ Photos Chrome application.
+Our team realized this the hard way, after working with IDB for almost two years for the purposes of the Google+ Photos Chrome application.